 If you are new to the world of working out, you may be wondering what type of shoes to get.
 Running shoes are often found in shoe stores, but what if you just want to walk?
 Can you still wear running shoes?
-The answer is yes, but you may want to consider the differences between running and walking shoes.
+The answer is yes, but you may want to consider the (opens in a new tab) between running and walking shoes.
 Running shoes have more cushioning and support than walking shoes.
 This is to protect the feet against the pounding and stronger impacts that occur while running.
 Running shoes are also less flexible than walking shoes.
 Finally, because running generates more heat than walking, running shoes are generally made of more breathable materials than walking shoes.
 Unfortunately, walking shoes can be more difficult to find than running shoes.
 Stores that sell them often have a limited selection of styles and colors relative to other types of shoes.
 If you are unsure of what kind of shoes would best suit your needs, a podiatrist can examine your feet and provide you with suggestions on what to look for when shopping for the right pair of shoes for you.

 Foot Health: The Differences between Walking & Running Shoes